You are here

 Depository microforms are maintained in Lektrievers on the first level of the Library.
 The large collection of congressional microfiche is accessible using the CIS Indexes and the Catalog of U.S. Government Publications.
 A Microform Finding Aid prepared by the Documents/Special Collections Librarian lists all microforms and their locations.

-The Reference Desk is staffed with a professional librarian knowledgeable in government documents from 10 AM to 8 PM Monday through Thursday, 10 AM to 5 PM on Friday, and 11 AM to 5 PM on Saturday and Sunday (hours subject to some variation).
+The Reference Desk is staffed with a professional librarian knowledgeable in government documents from 10 AM to 8 PM Monday through Thursday, 10 AM to 5 PM on Friday, 11 AM to 5 PM on Saturday, and 11 AM to 5 PM on Sunday (hours subject to some variation).